runshengdu/livecodebench_pro_exp/README.md

 The script will:
 1. Load the LiveCodeBench-Pro dataset from Hugging Face
 2. Process each problem with your LLM
+3. Extract C++ code from LLM responses automatically
+4. Submit solutions to the integrated judge system for evaluation
+5. Collect judge results and generate comprehensive statistics
-3. Save the results to `benchmark_result.json`
+6. Save the results to `benchmark_result.json`

-### Step 4: Submit Your Results
+### (Optional) Step 4: Submit Your Results

-Send your `benchmark_result.json` file to zz4242@nyu.edu for evaluation.
+Email your `benchmark_result.json` file to zz4242@nyu.edu to have it displayed on the leaderboard.

 Please include the following information in your submission:
 - LLM name and version
 - Any specific details
-- Contact information for results
+- Contact information

 ## Understanding the Codebase